rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/getting-started/examples/create-load-balancer.rst

       }
     }

-You need the load balancer ID (in this example, ``a36c20d0-18e9-42ce-88fd-82a35977ee8c``) to :ref:`show load balancer details <show-load-balancer-details>`, and you should supply this ID wherever you see
+You need the load balancer ID (in this example, ``a36c20d0-18e9-42ce-88fd-82a35977ee8c``) to :ref:`show load balancer details <get-lb-details>`, and you should supply this ID wherever you see
 ``load_balancer_id`` in the examples in this guide.